 So it’s last Sunday and Magazyn Wino needs the photos, like, yesterday.
 They’re supposed to accompany my next piece, Kryzys, Czyli Szansa, which explores the food-and-wine side of contemporary health-driven diets (one such diet, in any case).
-So there I am and time is short and I need both an illustrative idea and presentable photos.
-If there’s cooking and plating involved, I need to hurry before I’m all out of daylight or stamina or both.
+So here I am and time is short and I need both an illustrative idea and presentable photos.
+If there’s cooking and plating involved, I need to hurry before I’m all out of daylight, or stamina, or both.
 And then it occurs to me to skip pretty much everything and go straight for the essence.
 Three fruity shots in, I’m loving it all: the pictures, my job, the article, plants as food, the gleaming kitchen counter that doubles as my photography studio—and month five of the elimination-rotation diet that has benefited much, much more than my thyroid.
-Here is a cross-section of those vibrant cross-sections I captured that day, to whet your appetite for the next issue of Magazyn Wino.
+Here is a cross-section of those vibrant cross-sections I captured that day, to whet your appetite for the next issue of Wino.
 In the meantime, I recommend the issue out now: a veritable coupage of wine-driven culture, including my piece on bisque-style vegetable soups, entitled Po Prostu Miazga.

 All photos taken by the author using the Leica X1 and random shiny white paraphrenalia to harness the light.
 Edited in Lightroom, without which none of this would even approach the stock-level adequacy on display.
 All rights reserved.